API Standards

-Adopt these standards if there is no reason not to, but you may break any of them if you have a compelling need.
+You should adopt these standards if there is no reason not to, but you may break any of them if you have a contradicting need.

 Design